Our business model

 We are a purpose-led organisation focused on long-term success – creating better places where people and planet prosper.

-Our sustainability strategy, A Better Place facilitates a culture across Miller Homes that encourages working towards a sustainable future (E), For the benefit of everyone (S), Done the right way (G).
+Our sustainability strategy, A Better Place, facilitates a culture across the Group that encourages working towards a sustainable future (E), for the benefit of everyone (S), done the right way (G).

 We are focused on doing the right things and making the right choices across the whole organisation.
-There are ongoing initiatives minimising the environmental impact of our operations and supporting the supply chain to act responsibly and take action to reduce their impacts.
-We are developing more-energy-efficient homes for our customers, and improving the habitats, biodiversity and local environments of our developments.
+There are ongoing initiatives that minimise the environmental impact of our operations and support the supply chain in acting responsibly and taking action to reduce their impacts.
+We are developing more energy-efficient homes for our customers and improving the habitats, biodiversity and local environments of our developments.

-This approach to the way we conduct ourselves further builds our brand reputation and provides us with an additional competitive advantage.
+This approach to the way we conduct ourselves further builds our brand and our reputation, and provides us with an additional competitive advantage.

 Value we create for stakeholders